stonefl/stonefl.github.io/_posts/2024-08-23-understanding-hypothesis-testing-for-evaluating-claims-with-confidence.md

 ### Step 1: Formulate the hypotheses:

-- Null Hypothesis ($\H_0$): the initial assumption for a hypothesis testing, usually claiming a specific value for a population parameter.
+- Null Hypothesis ($H_0$): the initial assumption for a hypothesis testing, usually claiming a specific value for a population parameter.
-- Alternative Hypothesis ($\H_a$) : claiming the population parameter differs from the value specified in the null hypothesis.
+- Alternative Hypothesis ($H_a$) : claiming the population parameter differs from the value specified in the null hypothesis.

 ### Step 2: Set a Significance Level ($\alpha$)